-It’s a great choice if you’re looking to create a little bit of drama or mood in your kitchen and perfect in bright airy rooms to help add some contrast and weight.
+It’s a great choice if you’re looking to create a little bit of drama or mood in your kitchen and is perfect in bright airy rooms to help add some contrast and weight.

 It’s easy to see why dark grey kitchens have been a popular choice.
 Will you go grey for your next kitchen?